H4NM/WhoYouCalling/README.md

 ### To Do:
 - Clean up DNS output to text file as there are instances of duplicates
-- Add inverted communication, in which only received to the process filter is applied.
-  - Also adjust flag for specifying.
-Atm it's a bool flag.
-It should be able to take options such as direction of communication
 - Refactor.
 Lots and lots to refactor and make more tidy :)